 Does investment and savings flow from rich countries to poor countries, or the other way around?
 What is "global imbalances"?
 What is a debt crisis/banking crisis/currency crisis?
 Why don't sovereign governments default on their debt to foreigners?
-These are some fascinating questions in international finance/macroeconomics, a very important subject that we will next cover.
+These are some fascinating questions in international finance/macroeconomics, a very important subject that we will cover in the last part of the course.